ipfabric/docs/README.md

 - `mike` is then used by repository maintainers to push a new version release to the documentation web.
 (See the `mike` section below.)

-## Writing documentation
+# Writing documentation

-### General recommendations
+## Style Guide

+* Make sure you use relative links, otherwise you'd break versioned links.
+* Make sure your links work - esp. please make sure your internal links are relative (usually this means they're starting with `..`, internal links must not start with `/` or even `https://` as these would not work correctly when deployed).
+* If you use an abbreviation, make sure you define it before.
+  * Abbreviations are always uppercase, unless used in a verbatim text (e.g.
+    API call) when they need to be marked as `monotype`.
+* Verbatim strings are to be rendered in monotype (backticks) - e.g. API call parameters, command line arguments etc...
+* Please use regular double quotes - character `"` instead of fancy/curly
+  quotes from UTF-8 - `""`

+TODO: take a look at e.g. https://github.com/errata-ai/vale-boilerplate/tree/master/styles/Microsoft

+## CI/CD

-You can use [vale](https://github.com/errata-ai/vale) to help you keep consistent documentation style.
+We use [vale](https://github.com/errata-ai/vale) to help you keep consistent documentation style.
 It keeps an eye on your choice of words, tenses, sentence complexity and much more.
+It us run as a part of CI/CD pipeline.

+Failure is not a fatal error at the moment, but please look into CI/CD logs during MR to avoid adding new problems.

+We also build the documentation during CI/CD which means that internal links are being validated.

+## General recommendations

 There are some great resource on how to write a good documentation out on Interwebs.
 Good starting points: